3h4x/3h4x.github.io/_posts/2020/2020-03-14-dns-migration.md

 tags: [dns, gcp, python]
 comments: True
 ---
-Picking up DNS provider should be, in my opinion, based on current cloud environment used.
+Decision to pick DNS provider should be, in my opinion, based on currently used cloud environment.
-You use AWS then `Route53`, GCP then `Cloud Dns`, etc. It's easier to manage and audit then.
+If you use AWS then `Route53`, GCP then `Cloud Dns`, etc. It's easier to manage it and audit then.
-Not the case for multicloud usage but most of the companies I worked for used single cloud.
+Not the case for multicloud usage but most of the companies I worked for were using single cloud.

-Sometimes DNS domain was bought before cloud adoption and DNS has to be migrated.
-It's not uncommon and in this blog post I will write about changing `NS` records from `godaddy` to google `Cloud Dns`.
+If DNS domain was registered before cloud adoption then your task might be to migrate DNS.
+Such migration is not uncommon and in this blog post I will write about changing `NS` records from `godaddy` to google `Cloud Dns`.

 <!-- readmore -->

 ## DNS NS records

 NS record delegates a DNS zone to use the given authoritative name servers.
-It usually have long TTL as changing it is not frequent and it helps preventing frequent queries from clients.
+It usually have long TTL as changing it is not frequent and it's preventing frequent queries from clients.
 [More information in related RFC](https://tools.ietf.org/html/rfc1035#page-12)

 You can check your current NS servers with `dig` command: